 When not engrossed in relatively small combat areas, the game itself is quite large, taking place over a sprawling, destroyed city.
 The bus lines still work oddly enough, making it possible to fast travel to locations on the map, but in doing so, it takes away some of the exploration fun and excitement reminiscent of games like the original Fallout and Wasteland.
 The only downside is that while exploring in itself is fun, the game's rough textures and overall graphics can be a turnoff.

 Even though Breach & Clear: Deadline released on PC initially last year, the visuals don't hold up on Xbox One and PlayStation 4.
 It's not a huge issue in these type of games, especially as long as the narrative and RPG elements were strong, but I felt like those pieces were just not enough to carry the game all the way through.
-It's not terrible, and I do enjoy many aspects of the game, but at the same time, I wouldn't exact anyone to rush home eagerly to play it either.Note: The Breach & Clear: Deadline review is based on a digital Xbox One copy of the game, provided by the publisher.
+It's not terrible, and I do enjoy many aspects of the game, but at the same time, I wouldn't exact anyone to rush home eagerly to play it either.Note: Breach & Clear: Deadline was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.